explainers-by-googlers/html-fullscreen-without-a-gesture/security-privacy-questionnaire.md

 **2.17 How does your feature handle non-"fully active" documents?**

-Handling is specified by the Fullscreen API itself. `requestFullscreen()` requests from non-"fully active" documents are rejected, and user agents fully exit fullscreen during unloading document cleanup steps.
+Handling is specified by the Fullscreen API itself; requests from non-"fully active" documents are rejected, and User Agents exit fullscreen during unloading document cleanup steps.

 **2.18 What should this questionnaire have asked?**